 2. Remember, you can recoup costs with a higher resale value.

 Think of a vinyl wrap as a screen protector for your car or van.
 A full car wrap can protect the finish underneath from scratches, dings, sun damage, and other minor damage, giving you an extra sense of assurance while you’re out on the road.

 Plan to update your fleet in future with more fuel-efficient vehicles?
 Take your team of automobiles to a professional, and they can remove fleet graphics on the spot using a heat gun (along with a little bit of patience).
 The fit and finish will be as pristine as it was when the vehicles left the factory, leaving you with top-tier resale value and more cash in your wallet.

 3. Painting your car is much more expensive.

 Both produce the same effect on passersby, so you’re not missing out.
 Even brands with colossal marketing budgets, like Red Bull and Monster, stay with fleet vehicle graphics.
-More money saved means more money that can be spent putting additional advertising on the road.
+More money saved means more money that can be spent on additional advertising.

-For more professional tips and tricks involving custom vehicle graphics, you can rely on the experts at Signs Now®.
+For more professional tips involving custom vehicle graphics, you can rely on the experts at Signs Now®.